 2012: “5-Day Kosher Bike Trek” a 420 mile bike ride that began in and offers Kosher food for all riders is scheduled to end today at Santa Fe, NM.

-2012: As it marks it last Shabbat weekend in its downtown Washington Avenue location, Agudas Achim is scheduled to host a potluck supper before Friday services.
+2012: As it marks it last Shabbat weekend in its downtown Washington Avenue location in Iowa City, Agudas Achim is scheduled to host a potluck supper before Friday services.

 2012: After premiering in NYC four days ago, “The Dark Knight Rises” featuring Ben Mendelsohn as “John Daggett and Alon Abutbul as “Dr. Leonid Pavel” was released to the theatres in North American and the United Kingdom.